sthagen/arbejdstimer/docs/api.md

   "title": "Working hours (Danish arbejdstimer) or not?", "description": "Representation of configuration information as a JSON document.", "type": "object",
-  "additionalProperties": false,
   "$defs": {
-    "_meta_type": {
-      "title": "Meta",
-      "description": "Properties to ensure applicability of configuration data to the specific application and version.", "type": "object",
-      "properties": {
-        "application": {
-          "title": "Application Name",
-          "description": "Name of the application this configuration targets.", "type": "string",
-          "default": "arbejdstimer",
-          "enum": [
-            "arbejdstimer"
-          ]
-        },
-        "configuration_api_version": {
-          "title": "Application API Version",
-          "description": "API version of the application this configuration targets.", "type": "string",
-          "default": "1",
-          "enum": [
-            "1"
-          ]
-        },
-        "combination_with_defaults": {
-          "title": "Logic for Combination with Default Values", "description": "Logical operation to use when combining the given specific values with the application defaults.", "type": "string",
-          "default": "or",
-          "enum": [
-            "and",
-            "or",
-            "xor"
-          ]
-        }
-      },
-      "required": [
-        "application",
-        "configuration_api_version"
-      ],
-      "additionalProperties": false
-    },
-    "date_range_type": {
+    "dates": {
-      "title": "Date Ranges",
+      "title": "Dates - Range or Set",
-      "description": "Two dates are interpreted as inclusive range and 1, 3, or more dates are interpreted as a set of dates.", "type": "array",
+      "description": "Two dates are an inclusive range and 1, 3, or more dates represent a set of dates.", "type": "array",
       "minItems": 1,
       "uniqueItems": true,